 VIS therefore requires a large field of view sampled sufficiently finely to measure typical galaxy shapes.
-To cover most of the extra-Galactic sky in a reasonable mission duration (5-6 years) the field of view must be ~0.5 deg2.
-To sample galaxies with typical sizes ~0.3 arcsec, pixel sizes of 0.1 arcsec and smaller are required.
-To minimise the mass of the focal plane and the payload as a whole, the image scale must not be too large, so pixels must be as small, consistent with adequate full well capacity so that there is sufficient dynamic range (otherwise even faint images will saturate) and within a proven technological capability.
-These requirements are met with a focal plane of 36 CCDs, each of 4kx4k pixels, each 12μm square.
+To cover most of the extra-Galactic sky in a reasonable mission duration (5-6 years) the field of view must be $\sim$ 0.5 deg.
+To sample galaxies with typical sizes $\sim$ 0.3 arcsec, pixel sizes of 0.1 arcsec and smaller are required.
+To minimise the mass of the focal plane and the payload as a whole, the image scale must not be too large, so pixels must be as small, consistent with adequate full well capacity, so that there is sufficient dynamic range (otherwise even faint images will saturate) and within a proven technological capability.
+These requirements are met with a focal plane of 36 CCDs, each of 4kx4k pixels, each 12 $\mu$ m square.
 We have considered other technologies, in particular infrared arrays such as those in the NISP operated in the visible band, and Active Pixel Sensors, but none of these have the requisite performance characteristics or track record in space for such a large focal plane.

-Combined with the NISP infrared photometric measurements (which are however more coarsely sampled) and data from the ground, the Weak Lensing measurements do not require VIS to provide multicolour information within the optical band10.
+Combined with the NISP infrared photometric measurements (which are however more coarsely sampled) and data from the ground, the Weak Lensing measurements do not require VIS to provide multicolour information within the optical band .
 Measurements of distant galaxies at blue wavelengths suffer more from the inhomogeneity of galaxies in the ultraviolet (shifted by the expansion of the Universe into the visible band).
 VIS therefore implements a single broad red band.

-Beyond these broad top-level requirements, VIS requires a shutter and calibration unit for flat-fielding the detector, as well as electronics units to process the data from the large focal plane and to control the instrument.
+Beyond these broad top-level requirements, VIS requires a shutter and calibration unit for flat-fielding the detectors, as well as electronics units to process the data from the large focal plane and to control the instrument.

-The more general requirements for VIS are given in Table 1.
+The more general requirements for the Euclid weak lensing channel and VIS are given in Table 1.